francescoovacca/ml_challenge_30412/README.md

 # Machine Learning Challenge - 30412

-This repository showcases a project completed as part of the Machine Learning course at Bocconi University, where the students of the course participated in a challenge.
+This repository showcases a project completed as part of the Machine Learning course at Bocconi University, where students participated in a Kaggle challenge.
 The project presented achieved the first place on the Kaggle leaderboard, winning the competition.
 The goal of the challenge was to accurately predict house prices in Italy.

 ## Contents